Work placement unit

 The main ethos of work placement is to introduce school pupils into the world of work and, where possible, into an area of work that the pupils themselves have expressed a career interest in.
 This enables pupils to find out if their expectations and perceptions of industry match "real life."
 It also allows pupils to find out about employment opportunities in a particular industry, the qualifications required and the training or further education courses they should consider.
 It is intended that the pupils involved in work placement will be in S4, S5 and S6.

-News from the Work Placement Unit
+News from the work placement unit

 There are three routes open to pupils seeking a work placement.

-Below is some additional information on the procedures involved.
+The work placement process flowchart (pdf 12.6KB) provides additional information on the procedures involved.

-Companies and organisations across the North East which provide work experience opportunities are fundamental to the operation of the Work Placement Unit.
+Companies and organisations across the north east which provide work experience opportunities are fundamental to the operation of the work placement unit.

 Participation by companies is voluntary and they can decide on the type of placements they may wish to offer.
 They are also free to determine how many placements they are able to offer, and when in the academic year it best suits them to offer these.